This article is part of our guide on how to invest 1 million dollars for income, available here.

 Of the investment types discussed above, stocks likely have the highest short-term risk due to their volatility.
 No matter how well a particular company or fund performs, the price will be immediately affected if there is negative market sentiment.
 While this isn’t a tremendous concern for a long-term investor, someone who is holding for 30 years, it is a concern for someone who relies on income from equities, such as a retired person or someone about to retire.

-The 2020 stock market crash showed many people just how volatile the stock market could be.
+The 2020 stock market crash showed many people just how volatile and easy it is to lose money in the stock market.
 People who retired at the beginning of 2020 were selling stocks at more than a 30% loss compared to prices at the beginning of the year (Davis).
 While the market recovered, those who sold at this time lost money.

 The market is very emotional, and bad news can seriously affect the stock market in the short term.
 It is important not to sell in a reactionary manner to get the maximum return from stocks.
 However, life circumstances can get in the way, forcing investors to sell.